“I was twelve when I started fishing,” Mamede said, without any prompting on my part. He was still picking through his line.

 He stopped and looked up.
 “Yes.”

-Seeing those jangadas made me so happy.
+Seeing those other jangadas flooded me with joy.
 Up to that moment I had felt like we were all alone out there.
 (Out of sight and out of mind.)
 Slowly I turned around and counted several more lights, most just a faint flicker in the distance.
 None of these jangadas would be visible during the day.

 The bait on the raised hook seemed fine but Mamede changed it anyway.
 Off with the old and on with the new and back in the water you go.
 There was a question I had wanted to ask him since leaving on the trip.
 Now seemed as good a time as any.
 “Mamede, if you could do something else besides fishing, what would that be?”
 (I never said it was a smart question.)

 He didn’t answer at first and I wondered if he had understood me.
 Just as I was about to repeat the question he said, “I’m a jangadeiro.
 I don’t want to be anything else.”
 He paused for a bit, lifted one of his lines and then continued.
 “It’s hard work but I’ve never been hungry.
-My family has never been hungry.
-I don’t know what else I could do.
-Fishing is my profession.”
+My family was never hungry.
+Fishing is my profession.
+I don’t know what else I could do.”

 Now it was my turn to pause and think.
 But then I had to ask: